Great SEO, or search engine optimization, starts with on-page SEO: the optimization of a brand’s website.

 Good content is fascinating, entertaining, titillating, or informative that a person feels compelled to pass it on and give someone else a taste.
 It’s the kind of content that people can’t help but share, because it’s just that good.

-If you want your content to reach new heights, you need to make sure it’s something people will want to share.
+If you want your B2B content marketing efforts to reach new heights, you need to make sure it’s something people will want to share.
 It should be interesting, informative, and entertaining, and it should appeal to a wide audience.
 You also need to make sure that it’s authentic to your brand and resonates with your audience.

 If you can come up with something that people can’t help but share, you’ll be well on your way to success.
 However, remember that good content isn’t limited to the written word.
 It could be videos, images, or even music.
 No matter what type of content you choose, make sure it’s authentic to your brand and resonates with your audience.
 If you can do that, you’ll be well on your way to success.